SkyN9ne/BlackNET/README.md

    + FileSearcher.dll
    + PasswordStealer.dll
    + PluginExample.dll
+   + xmrig.exe
 8. Go to install.php fill-up the form and click install
 9. Create a cron job for ping.php and remove.php

 ## Update notice 📌
 If you have BlackNET installed you need

+#### BEFORE UPDATING PLEASE MAKE A COPY OF YOUR DATABASE OR YOU WILL LOSE YOUR CLIENTS

 1. Make a copy of config.php
 2. Upload the new files